1rv/trader-titans/README.md

 ## admin setup

-After installs, navigate to the server directory.
+Navigate to the server directory.
 By default, nodemon is used, and runs on port 4000.
+Then run the following to install and start the server.

 ```
 cd server
+npm install
 npm start
 ```

+## things still left to implement

+- change logic for when players do not trade - reduce their score by min(-0.5*spread, playerScoreDifference)
+- write further error messages for within the admin/game components
+- better graphics
+- picture on loading screen
+- dynamically scale question screen
+- if market maker disppears before they set bid/ask, what do you do?
+You can resolve early, but that penalizes every player that doesn't get to trade, while nothing happens to market maker?
+Resolving before market maker sets line also results in market maker's scoreboard being NaN, until they refresh and grab serverdata